ruankie/pydata23-synth-data/slides/main-slides.md

 ## 📊 Generate data

-Use functions to generate synthetic data
+Use our functions to generate synthetic data

 ```python
 customers = [generate_customer(i) for i in range(1000)]